platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 When you have disabled OPcache timestamp validation, you need to explicitly clear OPcache on deployment by [restarting PHP-FPM](#restart-php-fpm).

-Note: If your application generates PHP code at runtime based on user configuration, you can't disable the timestamp validation.
+Note: If your app generates PHP code at runtime based on user configuration, don't disable timestamp validation.
 Doing so would prevent updates to the generated code from being loaded.

 ### Restart PHP-FPM

-To force a restart of PHP-FPM, you can either run `sv restart app` or `pkill -f php-fpm`.
+To force a restart of PHP-FPM, run `sv restart app`.

-If you want to force a restart of PHP-FPM on every (re)deployment, add either command to your [`deploy` hook](../../create-apps/hooks/hooks-comparison.md#deploy-hook).
+To force a restart of PHP-FPM on every deployment, add the command to your [`deploy` hook](../../create-apps/hooks/hooks-comparison.md#deploy-hook).
-If you need to clear cache when PHP-FPM is restarted, add either command to your [`start` directive](../../create-apps/app-reference.md#web-commands).
+To clear the cache when PHP-FPM is restarted, add the command to your [`start` command](../../create-apps/app-reference.md#web-commands).

 ## Optimize your code

 To optimize your app, consider using a [profiler](../../increase-observability/integrate-observability/_index.md).
-A profiler helps to determine what slow spots can be found and addressed and helps to improve performance.
+A profiler helps determine what slow spots can be found and addressed and helps improve performance.